-Net foreign cur Net foreign currency

-assets/(liabil lity)

-2013 2012
+NET FOREIGN CU ASSETS/(LIAB

-\$'000 \$'000
+2013 \$'000 2012 \$'000

 United States dollars 1,282 2,310

-(g) Foreign exchange sensitivity analysis
+g.
+Foreign exchange sensitivity analysis

 The impact of an increase or decrease in average foreign exchange rates of 10% at reporting date, with all other variables held constant, is illustrated in the tables below.
-This analysis is based on the foreign exchange risk exposures in existence at balance sheet date.
-In these tables, the effect on securityholders interest excludes the effect on profit after tax.
+This analysis is based on the foreign exchange risk exposures in existence at reporting date.

-(i) Effect of appreciation in Australian dollar of 10%:
+i.
+Effect of appreciation in Australian dollar of 10%: